-* It is probably the largest prison chapel in England, and the most ornate, built using convict labour and displaying high architectural quailty and craftsmanship.
+* It is probably the largest prison chapel in England, and the most ornate, built using convict labour and displaying high architectural quality and craftsmanship.
 This too is a testament to the ethos of the prison;

-333/0/10103 DU CANE ROAD 06-MAR-09 Chapel at HMP Wormwood Scrubs
+Chapel at HMP Wormwood Scrubs

 Prison chapel, dedicated to St Francis of Assisi.
 Recorded as completed by 1894, but essentially complete by 1889.
 Dedicated 1957.
 Anglican chapel to Wormwood Scrubs convict prison built 1874-1891 by Edmund Du Cane, Chairman of the Prison Commission, Director of Convict Prisons.

 MATERIALS: Portland stone, slate roofs with cast-iron cresting.
 Interior: timber roof, Portland stone fixtures and fittings, mosaic tile floors.

-EXTERIOR: The aisles have paired round-headed windows with margin glazed lights under shallow hood moulds.
+EXTERIOR: the aisles have paired round-headed windows with margin glazed lights under shallow hood moulds.
 Slender moulded impost bands are supported on engaged shafts.
 Each pair is set back under a corbel table.
 Similar but taller clerestorey windows are under a shallow arcade of round headed arches on slender round shafts.
 The apse is similarly treated with paired windows at ambulatory level, but single clerestorey lights.
 The moulded cornices at aisle and gable height are continuous.
-N and S gabled porches each have single-light windows to the returns and a pair of vertically boarded doors under a moulded arch supported on a pair of shafts.
+North and south gabled porches each have single-light windows to the returns and a pair of vertically boarded doors under a moulded arch supported on a pair of shafts.
 Above is a moulded hood.
 Doors have elaborate strap hinges and door furniture.
-To the N is a small vestry with a tall offset stack with a rectangular shaft, the cap with blind-arched panels.
-The E entrance has an undecorated shallow gable over a doorway with a reduced moulded architrave, the arch supported on a single shaft.
+To the north is a small vestry with a tall offset stack with a rectangular shaft, the cap with blind-arched panels.
+The east entrance has an undecorated shallow gable over a doorway with a reduced moulded architrave, the arch supported on a single shaft.
 Doors are similar to those on the nave.

-INTERIOR: Arch-braced tie-beam roof with kingposts rising from the tie beam and scissor braced from the principal rafters.
+INTERIOR: arch-braced tie-beam roof with kingposts rising from the tie beam and scissor braced from the principal rafters.
 Diagonally-boarded roof.
 The nave is very broad, with narrow aisles.
-Each 7-bay arcade of moulded round arches is supported on drum piers with moulded bases and cushion capitals.
+Each seven bay arcade of moulded round arches is supported on drum piers with moulded bases and cushion capitals.
 The tie beams are supported on engaged shafts with moulded feet, which frame the clerestorey windows.
 The sanctuary is marked by paired shafts.
 At each end of each aisle is a single round arched doorway, in a flush stone surround with a vertically-boarded door similar to the exterior doors.
 Inner north and south doors are similar, with robust hinges, handles and plates.
 Windows are similarly in flush stone surrounds with very slender moulded shafts.

-The W gallery is supported on an 8-bay arcade below a corbel table, with a shallow arcade to the balustrade similar to the exterior arcade.
+The west gallery is supported on an eight bay arcade below a corbel table, with a shallow arcade to the balustrade similar to the exterior arcade.
 All is framed by a large moulded arch.
 The sanctuary raised above the nave has a nine bay reredos.
 Under each arch is a pair of round-arched panels, each painted with the figure of a saint, the lunette above depicts a scene from the life of Christ.
 The central lunette on the rear of the apse depicts the Resurrection.
 All said to be painted by prisoners.
 The octagonal pulpit on drum piers has a fine iron balustrade with twisted shafts.
 A small octagonal font is now in the south aisle.
 Floors are of black and white mosaic tile, the narthex floors in elaborate geometrical patterns.
 Inside the west entrance, the floor mosaic depicts the head of Christ.
 The sanctuary floor is of red and black tiles.
 Tiles between the nave piers were replaced when the nave floor was lowered.
 Windows have coloured glass.